Demuirgos/eof/spec/eof.md

             - push `new_address` onto the stack
         - `RETURN` and `STOP` are not allowed in "initcode-mode" (abort execution)
     - deduct `200 * deployed_code_size` gas
-- `TXCREATE (0xed)` instruction
-    - Works the same as `EOFCREATE` except:
-        - does not have `initcontainer_index` immediate
-        - pops one more value from the stack (first argument): `tx_initcode_hash`
-        - loads the initcode EOF container from the transaction `initcodes` array which hashes to `tx_initcode_hash`
-            - fails (returns 0 on the stack) if such initcode does not exist in the transaction, or if called from a transaction of `TransactionType` other than `INITCODE_TX_TYPE`
-                - caller's nonce is not updated and gas for initcode execution is not consumed.
-Only `TXCREATE` constant gas was consumed
-        - in addition to hashing charge as in `EOFCREATE`, deducts `2 * ((initcontainer_size + 31) // 32)` gas (EIP-3860 charge)
-        - just before executing the initcode container:
-            - **validates the initcode container and all its subcontainers recursively**
-            - in addition to this, checks if the initcode container has its `len(data_section)` equal to `data_size`, i.e. data section content is exactly as the size declared in the header (see [Data section lifecycle](#data-section-lifecycle))
-            - fails (returns 0 on the stack) if any of those was invalid
-                - caller’s nonce is not updated and gas for initcode execution is not consumed.
-Only `TXCREATE` constant, EIP-3860 gas and hashing gas were consumed
 - `RETURNCONTRACT (0xee)` instruction
     - loads `uint8` immediate `deploy_container_index`
     - pops two values from the stack: `aux_data_offset`, `aux_data_size` referring to memory section that will be appended to deployed container's data
     - cost 0 gas + possible memory expansion for aux data
-    - ends initcode frame execution and returns control to `EOFCREATE` or `TXCREATE` caller frame where `deploy_container_index` and `aux_data` are used to construct deployed contract (see above)
+    - ends initcode frame execution and returns control to `EOFCREATE` caller frame (unless called in the topmost frame of a creation transaction).
+    - `deploy_container_index` and `aux_data` are used to construct deployed contract (see above)
     - instruction exceptionally aborts if after the appending, data section size would overflow the maximum data section size or underflow (i.e. be less than data section size declared in the header)
     - instruction exceptionally aborts if invoked not in "initcode-mode"
 - `DATALOAD (0xd0)` instruction